Eghamarian/sociotherapy/_short/06_borders.md

 But he somehow knows that was a movie, we all hope. <br>
 Bored and mind-tripping at Hollywood, he thinks to himself, and thanks his president for the wall. <br>
 Although some manage to cross, the wall keeps away the men, the air, the polution, the bacteria, the viruses, and the hatred. <br>
-He thanks his president in his mind, kisses his cross necklace, filld with pride, <br> and shouts, <br> and shouts. <br>
+He thanks his president in his mind, kisses his cross necklace, fills with pride, <br> and shouts, <br> and shouts. <br>

 </div>
 <br><br>